WikiMind-GmbH/opensource-customgpt-builder/nginx/README.md

 > **Firefox users (any OS):** you need the extra `nss`/`libnss3-tools` package; Chrome/Edge/Safari pick up the cert from the OS store automatically.

 ### 2. Install the certificates
+Create a `certs` folder inside the `nginx` folder.
+So you have `nginx/cerst`

-Run from the root of the repo the following command:
+Then run from the root of the repo the following command:
 ```
 mkcert -key-file nginx/certs/dev.key \
        -cert-file nginx/certs/dev.crt \